unmecsc/.github/profile/README.md

 ## Our Teams
 Our department supports families and professionals across the state of New Mexico through our various projects and teams:

+* Web & Technology Services
-* Data & Web Services
+* Home Visiting Data Services
-* Resource & Referral
+* Training & Consultation
-* Training and Support
+* Resource & Support Hub
-* Consultation
+* Project Development

 ## Our Developers
-The Data & Web Services team consists of technical analysts and programmer analysts.
-While most of the analysts do not write code themselves, the programmer analysts are responsible for all custom code in the ECSC department.
+The Web & Technology team consists of programmer analysts and student workers who provide all IT support for in-person operations, along with software development and web design for all web applications and services.
+The programmer analysts on staff are responsible for all software development in the ECSC department.

 * Garrett Massey - Programmer Analyst II
 * Gabriel Urbiatis - Programmer Analyst I
-* Ciane Nyambo - Graduate Student Programmer Analyst
+* Ciane Nyambo - Graduate Student Programmer Analyst (graduated, 2022)

 ## Our Reach
 ECSC serves early childhood educators and families throughout communities in New Mexico.
 We have five major regional hubs with support to satellite communities as well.